Jahanzaib Ansari knows about being an outsider at work.

 - 26 percent did not feel emotionally safe at work.

-- 27 percent said their workplace does not clearly provide opportunities for employees to openly discuss issues without fear of penalty, punishment and retaliation.
+- 27 percent said their workplace does not clearly provide opportunities for employees to openly discuss issues without fear of penalty, punishment or retaliation.

 - 27 percent did not think their manager encourages a culture of open and transparent communication.

-The report also revealed that Black workers were more likely than white workers to say their workplace discourages discussion of racial justice issues (45 percent versus 30 percent).
-Research shows that when business leaders speak out about social issues, people of color feel a greater sense of belonging at work.
+The report also revealed that Black workers were more likely than white workers to say their workplace discourages discussions about racial justice issues (45 percent versus 30 percent).
+Author and workplace advisor Christie Lindor wrote a 2018 article for Forbes saying that ignoring social justice can increase unconscious biases that could negatively affect a company’s culture and lead to a diminished sense of belonging for employees of color.

 Conversely, a study by leadership development platform BetterUp indicated that belonging was linked to a 56 percent increase in job performance, a 50 percent drop in turnover risk and a 75 percent reduction in sick days.
 For a 10,000-person organization, this would result in annual savings of more than $52 million.